 - An OMG moment – “What!”
 (Even though it is a question, if the shock is more important than the inquiry, use an exclamation point.)

 - I want a short-haired dog.
-(The hair is being modified, thus the need for a hyphen.)
+(Hair is being modified, thus the need for a hyphen.)

 Use a hyphen for clarity.

-A dash is like a comma or parentheses in that it offsets part of a sentence.
-Em dashes are used to draw attention to something.
+A dash is like a comma or parenthesis in that it offsets part of a sentence.
+In these cases, em dashes are generally used to draw attention or add emphasis.

 - You are the one, the only one, who offered me help. (correct)

-- You are the one—the only one—who offered me help. (correct and more emphatic sounding)
+- You are the one—the only one—who offered me help. (correct and more emphatic)

 Em Dashes vs Ellipses

-Use an em dash when someone is cut off mid thought or sentence.
-Ellipses replace dropped words.
-Use them when omitting part of a quotation or when a thought is trailing off.
+Use an em dash when someone is cut off mid-thought or mid-sentence.
+Use an ellipse to replace dropped words, omit part of a quotation, or trail off a thought.

 - “You said he was—”